 What Causes Apathy?

 The causes of apathy encompass a long list of internal and external stressors that may be obvious or more covert.
 As with other symptoms, the situations that trigger apathy in one person may not create the same reaction in another.
-Some people may tend to be more prone to the causes of apathy due to certain biological and hereditary traits put people in greater risk.
+Some people may tend to be more prone to the causes of apathy due to certain biological and hereditary traits that put people at greater risk.

 There is a bidirectional relationship involved with apathy.
-Apathy may be a side effect caused by a mental or physical health condition, or apathy may be the main effect that grows and builds to create a new mental health condition.8
+Apathy may be a side effect caused by a mental or physical health condition, or apathy may be the main effect that grows and builds to create a new mental health condition.2

 Countless situational and environmental stressors could feed into apathy, including: